proxmox/proxmox-backup/docs/administration-guide.rst

   # proxmox-backup-client login
   Password: **********

-To remove the ticket, simply issue a logout:
+To remove the ticket, issue a logout:

 .. code-block:: console